Catharine Young (politician)

 Catharine M. Young (born November 22, 1960) is an American politician.
 From May 2005 to March 2019, Young represented New York State's 57th district in the New York State Senate.
 The district includes all of Chautauqua County, Cattaraugus County and Allegany County, as well as seven towns in Livingston County.

 Prior to serving as Senator, Young represented New York's 149th State Assembly district from 1999 to 2005.
 She is a member of the Republican Party.

 Early life and education

 A Livingston County native, Young grew up on a farm.
 She attended State University of New York at Fredonia, where she met her future husband, Richard.
 Following a transfer, she graduated magna cum laude with a bachelor's degree in mass communication from St. Bonaventure University.

 Early political career

 Young was elected to the Cattaraugus County Legislature in 1995.

 Young first ran for New York State Assembly in 1998.
-When veteran Republican New York State Senator Jess Present died in August 1998 and was succeeded by Republican Assemblymember Patricia McGee, McGee's Assembly seat became vacant.
+Following the death of Republican New York State Senator Jess Present in August 1998, Republican Assemblymember Patricia McGee was elected to the New York Senate.
+By March 1999, Young was serving as the assemblymember for McGee's former district, the 149th Assembly District.
 Running on the Republican and Conservative Party lines, Young defeated her Democratic opponent, Patrick Tyler, by a margin of 19,337 votes to 12,045 votes.
 Young served in the Assembly from 1999 to 2005.